Seagate/cortx-monitor/.github/pull_request_template.md

 ## Integration:

-* [ ] If there is any interface change, did you communicate to other components?
+* [ ] If there is any interface change, did you communicate it to other components?
-* [ ] if there is any interface change, other componenent gate gatekeepers are ready to merge?
+* [ ] If there is any interface change, other componenent gate gatekeepers are ready to accept the change?
 * [ ] Did you complete deployment test if applicable?
 <!-- If not applicable, explain here why? -->